openeuropa/oe_contact_forms/README.md

 # OpenEuropa Contact Forms

-The OpenEuropa Contact Forms project provides storage for Contact messages which are fully-fledged entities using Contact Storage and simple export operation automatically for messages from each created form.
+The OpenEuropa Contact Forms project provides storage for Contact messages in the form of fully-fledged entities using Contact Storage.
+This messages can then be automatically exported for each available Contact form.

 ## Permissions